NorfairKing/cardano-sl/docs/configuration.md

 There are some tools relevant to genesis data.

-* `cardano-keygen` has a command to dump all secret keys and similar data to files.
-Usage: `cardano-keygen --system-start 0 --configuration-file <file> --configuration-key <key>
+* `cardano-keygen` has a command to dump all genesis secrets to files.
+Usage: `cardano-keygen --system-start 0 --configuration-file
+  <file> --configuration-key <key> --configuration-seed <seed>
   generate-keys-by-spec --genesis-out-dir <dir>`.
 This command will generate and dump secrets to `<dir>`.
 To deploy a cluster you need keys of core nodes.
-Just use `generate-keys-by-spec` to obtain these keys if you have a spec with `testnetInitializer`.
+They can be found in `<dir>/generated-keys/rich/`.
+It can be used only when genesis spec with `testnetInitializer` is used.

+* `cardano-keygen` also has command to dump genesis data (in JSON format).
+Usage: `cardano-keygen --system-start SYSTEM_START --configuration-file <file> --configuration-key <key>
+  --configuration-seed <seed> dump-genesis-data --path
+  <file>`.
+Default path is `genesis-data.json`.
+It can be used to
+  generate _genesis data_ from _genesis spec_ if you want it to be
+  used by nodes or just want to verify generated data.

-* `cardano-node-simple` and `cardano-node` have command line option to dump genesis data (in JSON format).
+* `cardano-node-simple` and `cardano-node` also have command line option to dump genesis data.
 The option is `--dump-genesis-data-to genesis.json` (data will be dumped to `genesis.json`).
-It can be used to generate _genesis data_ from _genesis spec_ if you want it to be used by nodes or just want to verify generated data.

 ### Generating genesis for testnet